Evanston0624/Data-collection-Android-APP/README.md

 - Audio-visual
 - Mood scale

+## User feedback
-## Feedback on the user's lifestyle through line charts and statistical results.
+- Feedback on the user's lifestyle through line charts and statistical results.

-## Design of some reward mechanism (Point system or plant system).
+## Bonus system
+- Achieve specific data collection conditions to get points.
+Points can be exchanged for rewards.
+- Achieve specific data collection conditions to grow plants.
+When plants grow strong, you can get rewards.

 ===========================================
 # Run
-## If you want to use this APP, please confirm the URL location in the code.
+- If you want to use this APP, please confirm the URL location in the code.

-## Please refer to Data-collection-HTTP-Server for the .php that connects to the database.
+- Refer to Data-collection-HTTP-Server for the .php that connects to the database.